David Linn Edsall: 1922-1935

 A School graduate—as well as a physician, soldier and scientist—Dean Simmons pushed for an expanded national commitment to train public health professionals.
 He called upon the nation’s schools of medicine to place increased emphasis on preventive medicine.
-Before joining HSPH, Simmons had studied malaria, dengue and other tropical scourges, and developed a preventive medicine program that safeguarded the health of men in the military during World War II.
+Before joining the School, Simmons had studied malaria, dengue, and other tropical scourges, and developed a preventive medicine program that safeguarded the health of men in the military during World War II.

 John C. Snyder: 1954-1971

 A bacteriologist, Dean Snyder had come to the School to study rickettsial diseases, international health, and population control.
-He established the Department of Demography and Human Ecology–the first such department in any school of public health.
+He established the Department of Demography and Human Ecology—the first such department in any school of public health.
 He also created a University-wide center for population studies and a department of behavioral sciences.
 Snyder left a legacy of new facilities, academic centers, faculty expansion, and educational excellence that imprinted the School with much of its present-day character.

 Howard H. Hiatt: 1972-1984

 Harvey V. Fineberg: 1984-1997

 A visionary and eloquent public health advocate, Dean Fineberg launched interdisciplinary centers and programs, including the Harvard AIDS Initiative, the Harvard Center for Cancer Prevention, the Center for the Prevention of Cardiovascular Disease, and the Harvard Center for Children’s Health.
 He strongly promoted a health and human rights agenda, molecular epidemiology, health communications, and research in public health practice.
 Fineberg served two consecutive terms as president of the Institute of Medicine (2002-2014).

 James H. Ware: 1997-1998

 Longtime Academic Dean James H. Ware, a biostatistician, became Acting Dean in 1997 as Fineberg assumed the position of Provost of Harvard University.
 During his tenure as academic dean (1990-2009), the student body doubled in size and the research budget grew at an annual rate of eight percent.